-Mickelson, longtime caddie to part ways
+Mickelson, longtime caddie ‘Bones’ Mackay to part ways

-Phil Mickelson and his caddie have decided to part ways after 25 years of one of the most famous player-caddie relationships on the PGA Tour.
+Together for 25 years and more than 600 golf tournaments, Phil Mickelson and caddie Jim “Bones” Mackay are moving on.

-Mickelson and Jim “Bones” Mackay say the decision to split was mutual and not based on an incident.
+In a surprising email just two days after the U.S. Open that Mickelson didn’t play, they said the decision to part ways was mutual and not based on any one incident.

-Mackay, who is not retiring, is the only full-time caddie Mickelson has had in a career that has brought him 45 victories worldwide, five majors and a spot in the World Golf Hall of Fame.
-Mickelson says his brother, Tim Mickelson, will caddie for him the rest of the year.
+“We just feel it’s the right time for a change,” Mickelson said.

-Mickelson did not play the U.S. Open to attend his daughter’s high school graduation in California.
-Mackay was at Erin Hills scouting the golf course on the odd chance Mickelson was able to make it in time.
+They were apart the last time they were together.
+Mickelson was home in California to attend his daughter’s high school graduation, while Mackay was at Erin Hills in Wisconsin taking notes and scouting the course just in case a weather delay would have allowed Mickelson to make his tee time.

 Most Read Stories